-Old Dominion Freight Line Inc. is one of the busiest trucking companies in the Dallas-Fort Worth metroplex, with nearly 7,000 trucks and over 8,000 drivers.
+Old Dominion Freight Line Inc. is one of the busiest trucking companies in the Fort Worth metroplex, with nearly 7,000 trucks and over 8,000 drivers.
 Although they’re based in North Carolina, they have a depot located in Tarrant County near the intersection of US 287, US 820 and I-20; close to the border between Fort Worth, Forest Hill, Kennedale and Arlington.

 Because of Old Dominion Freight Line’s presence in our area, it’s no wonder wrecks happen.